misterdustinface/LuaJ-Futures/README.md

 ## You should use futures for
   - Loading pictures, video, or sound within a menu
-  - Loading a level of a video game, or some feature of that level
+  - Loading a level of a video game, or some large feature of that level
-  - Loading anything
   - Lengthy computation

 ## How to use this library